influxdata/telegraf/plugins/inputs/varnish/README.md

 ## Permissions
 ## Measurements & Fields (metric_version=2):

-When `metric_version=2` is enable, the plugin runs `varnishstat -j` command and parses the JSON output into metrics.
+When `metric_version=2` is enabled, the plugin runs `varnishstat -j` command and parses the JSON output into metrics.

 Varnish stats will be grouped into measurements by their lowercase prefix.
 For better organization `varnish_` prefix will be appended.